Diusrex/275-Final-Project/TicTacToe/readme.txt

     I have included a file call Results.txt in this directory that lists some of my results against the AI.

+    If you wish to have two AI's play each other, within main.RunGame, there is a commented out line for creating playerOne as an AIPlayer.
+Just need to uncomment that line, and run the game in single player mode.
+Without changing either line, the first player will be the 'best' type ai, and the second player will be of the 'semirandom; type.

 AI Improvements:
     One of the biggest improvements that could likely be used on the ai is improving the values of numbers used within calculations.CalculateBoxScore and calculations.CalculateSectionScore: